-- Worked with the Offices of Budget, University Accounting, and Purchasing to assure that all records were completed and closed per System Administration deadlines without any lapsing of State funds. - Throughout year-end proceedings, all budgeted allocations were closely monitored; when and where appropriate, expenditures were transferred to alternate funds in order to optimize every budgeted dollar and provide roll-over funds to cover anticipated new-year shortfall. - Coordinated and prepared the 2021-2022 broad-based fee proposal.
-SUNY approved our proposal which brought our broad-based fees to reasonable post-pandemic rates.
-Prepared and submitted the successful passage two Theatre & Dance course fees, as well as the approval of a course fee to cover the GoReact software utilized by Education majors.
-The aforementioned course fees will be effective the fall 2022 semester.
+- Worked with the Offices of Budget, University Accounting, and Purchasing to assure that all records were completed and closed per System Administration deadlines without any lapsing of State funds. - Throughout year-end proceedings, all budgeted allocations were closely monitored; when and where appropriate, expenditures were transferred to alternate funds in order to optimize every budgeted dollar and provide roll-over funds to cover anticipated new-year shortfall. - Coordinated and prepared the 2022-2023 broad-based fee analysis based on projected enrollment.
+SUNY requested that all campuses maintain the same broad-based fee rates as 2021-2022.
+Prepared and submitted the successful passage of one Art - Studio, one

-- Prepared detailed analysis of available funding and projections for new and current campus-based scholarship offerings. - Participated in conference calls with System Administration personnel, as well as SUBOA and ABB counterparts. - Active on several campus committees, including the COVID Steering Committee and the Institutional Effectiveness Committee, and continue to serve on the SUNY Fredonia Federal Credit Union Board as secretary. - Participated in virtual meetings with the SUNY Jaggaer Team and Fredonia personnel as we implement the eProcurement software on our campus.
-Active member of the SUNY Fredonia Jaggaer Advisory Committee and the Jaggaer Improvement Committee. - As chair of the SUNY Fredonia HEERF (Higher Education Emergency Relief Fund) Committee, coordinated with several campus departments for the successful distribution of federal student funds and institutional funds.
-Completed the quarterly and annual required reporting. - To satisfy an audit of our federal HEERF funds, worked with several campus departments to generate and submit requested information to the SUNY University Audit team. - Continued to submit requested payment documentation to the SUNY University Audit team for their audit of a Technology Incubator grant.
+- Biology, one Communication, and four Physical Education course fees.
+The aforementioned course fees will be effective the fall 2023 semester. - Prepared detailed analysis of available funding and projections for new and current campus-based scholarship offerings. - Participated in conference calls with System Administration personnel, as well as SUBOA and ABB counterparts.
+Attended in-person SUBOA meeting. - Active on several campus committees, including the Faculty Student Association (FSA), State Employees Federated Appeal (SEFA) Committee, Jewett Hall Rehab Committee, and Commencement Committee, as well as continuing to serve on the SUNY Fredonia Federal Credit Union Board as secretary. - Participated in virtual meetings with the SUNY Jaggaer Team and Fredonia personnel as we implement the eProcurement software on our campus.
+Active member of the SUNY Fredonia Jaggaer Advisory Committee and the Jaggaer Improvement Committee. - To satisfy an audit of our federal HEERF funds, worked with several campus departments to generate and submit requested information to the SUNY University Audit team.
+Additional requirements that transpired from the audit findings will be satisfied in the 20232024 fiscal year.